bhrnjica/daany/docs/UserGuide.md

 Sorting in data frame
 ----------------------------------------------------
-Data frame can be sorted by using `SortBy`.
+Data frame can be sorted by using `SortBy` or `SortByDescending`.
 The following code sorts data frame in ascending and descending order:

 ```csharp
 var dict = new Dictionary<string, List<object>>